SMSP: A Plug-and-Play Strategy of Multi-Scale Perception for MLLMs to Perceive Visual Illusions: Additional Results on MLLMs of Different Sizes

 In Section \ref{sec:experiments}, we evaluate SMSP on MLLMs from different families.
 The results demonstrate its transferability across diverse model architectures.
 Furthermore, we investigate SMSP's scalability by testing models of varying sizes from the Qwen3-VL series \cite{Qwen3-VL}.
 Specifically, our evaluation includes models with 2B, 4B, 8B, 30B-A3B, and 235B-A22B parameters, covering a wide range of model scales.

-As shown in Table \ref{tab:main_results2}, SMSP consistently outperforms baseline methods across all evaluated models, substantially improving their performance on all types of illusion images.
-These results further demonstrate the effectiveness and robustness of SMSP across models of different scales.
+As shown in Table \ref{tab:main_results2}, SMSP consistently outperforms baseline methods across all evaluated models, substantially improving their performance on all types of illusion images, which indicates the robustness of SMSP across models of different scales.